9 Best Sustainable Swimwear Brands For Summer

 Patagonia's — ethical sourcing

-There is a lot to talk about here, too much for one post.
-So head on over to their website and take a look at The Footprint Chronicles is a super transparent account of every stage of their manufacturing steps.
-It's super impressive and gives a real account of all of their sustainable measures.
+There is much to talk about here, too much for one post.
+So head over to their website and look at The Footprint Chronicles, a super transparent account of every stage of their manufacturing steps.
+It's super impressive and gives a real account of their sustainable measures.

-You can read more about all of their sustainable practices in our posts on ethical winter hats, fair-trade clothing brands, must-have sweaters, and recycled/upcycled clothing.
+You can read more about their sustainable practices in our posts on ethical winter hats, fair-trade clothing brands, must-have sweaters, and recycled/upcycled clothing.

 Patagonia's — corporate responsibility